 Venoarterial (VA) ECMO (heart support) – This can assist the child’s heart and lungs in providing blood flow and oxygen to the body’s vital organs.
 Tubes are inserted into the arterial and venous systems of the body.

-Venovenous (VV) ECMO (lung support) – This can assist your child’s lungs in providing oxygen to the body’s vital organs.
+Venovenous (VV) ECMO (lung support) – This can assist the child’s lungs in providing oxygen to the body’s vital organs.
 VV ECMO only accesses the body’s venous system.

-VA ECMO can be used in kids with weak hearts from a viral infection, kids with severe respiratory failure and kids with septic shock.
+VA ECMO can be used in children with weak hearts from a viral infection, with severe respiratory failure and those with severe infection.
 Some children require ECMO briefly after open heart surgery to assist their hearts while they recover from the operation.
-VA ECMO can be lifesaving but also presents a risk for bleeding from anticoagulation or clotting, as well as stroke.

 VV ECMO can be used in children who have very sick lungs, typically due to an infection.
-Using VV ECMO allows the patient’s lungs to rest so they can heal.
-VV ECMO also carries the risk of bleeding from anticoagulation that is necessary while on ECMO.
+Using VV ECMO allows the child’s lungs to rest so they can heal.

-The specially trained surgeons at Norton Children’s Heart Institute will insert two plastic tubes called cannulas into the large blood vessels.
+The specially trained surgeons at Norton Children’s Hospital will insert two plastic tubes called cannulas into the large blood vessels.
 Typically, these tubes are inserted through the neck and provide the ECMO machine direct access to blood near the heart.